SFM to RPM [Easy Guide to Surface Speed/SFM in Machining]

 We could choose to adjust a lot of different variables.
 We could throw up our hands and just tell our user that particular scenario is impossible.
 But, the right answer is to adjust the variables in some optimum order that gets the user as close as possible to their desired result.
 We just learned we can reduce rpms and all is well–tool life improves!

 But, if you have a high speed spindle, perhaps for a CNC Router, you can only make it run so slow.
 For many machines, slowing down too much also reduces available power.
 Can you see all the interactions that take place between all these variables?

 Dealing with that complexity is the role of a good Feeds and Speeds Calculator.
 If you’ve never played with one, get the free 30-day trial for our G-Wizard Calculator.
 It’s fascinating to see how all these variables interact with one another.
-Getting a little help mastering those interactions will make your CNC work go so much faster and easier too.
+Getting a little help mastering speed and feed will make your CNC work go so much faster and easier too.

 Like what you read on CNCCookbook?

 Join 100,000+ CNC'ers!
 Get our latest blog posts delivered straight to your email inbox once a week for free.
 Plus, we’ll give you access to some great CNC reference materials including:

 - Our Big List of over 200 CNC Tips and Techniques